Please Note: Policies are reviewed often and are subject to change.

 These provisions apply to baccalaureate degrees:

-- A student enrolled at UALR who intends to enroll concurrently or as a transient student at another accredited institution should obtain advance approval.
+- A student enrolled at UA Little Rock who intends to enroll concurrently or a transient student at another accredited institution should obtain advance approval.

-*Academic majors and colleges may specify more restrictive requirements which supersede these regulations and are detailed in each department section of this catalog.
+(Academic majors and colleges may specify more restrictive requirements which supersede these regulations and are detailed in the academic section of the catalog.)

 A senior may participate in commencement exercises prior to the completion of all degree requirements if the student has achieved the following:

-- A cumulative 2.0 grade point on all work attempted at UALR.
+- A cumulative 2.0 grade point on all work attempted at UA Little Rock.

 - A cumulative 2.0 Grade point in the academic major and in the academic minor.